 The conduct of Competitive Solicitations shall always foster integrity and transparency and be consistent with Applicable Law, including, but not limited to, 42 U.S.C. § 1320a-7b, § 112.3148, Fla.
 Stat., § 112.313, Fla.
 Stat. and § 838.22, Fla.
 Stat.
 Accordingly, Broward Health and its officers, employees, and agents, as well as Vendors that currently do or offer or intend to or do business with or provide Services for or Commodities to Broward Health, shall at all times comply with all Applicable Law and Broward Health's Code of Conduct and shall conform their conduct and perform their responsibilities to Broward Health in an ethical and proper manner.
-In the event an officer, employee, agent, or current or future Vendor violates any Applicable Law or Broward Health's Code of Conduct, such individual may be subject to disciplinary action up to and including termination from employment or suspension or debarment from future Procurement opportunities, and such conduct may subject the individual to civil and/or Procurement Steering Committee (PSC).
-PSC performs pre-purchase analysis to ensure criminal penalties.B. that Broward Health and its employees and departments are adhering to his Code, including the Formal Bid requirements and any applicable and assigned Small Business Vendor participation.
-Pre-purchase analysis by PSC is required when (a) requests for Procurements of Contracts exceed Threshold Category 3, or (b) in the event of multiple Contracts for one single Project, requests whereby the aggregate cost of the Contracts for a single Project exceeds Threshold Category 4.
-For the purposes of this Section, a "Project" shall be defined as a large or major undertaking, especially one involving considerable money, personnel, and/or equipment (e.g., construction, renovations, improvements to real or personal property, etc.).
+In the event an officer, employee, agent, or current or future Vendor violates any Applicable Law or Broward Health's Code of Conduct, such individual may be subject to disciplinary action up to and including termination from employment or suspension or debarment from future Procurement opportunities, and such conduct may subject the individual to civil and/or criminal penalties.